 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we discussed methods for cognitive restructuring for self esteem.
+In the last section, we discussed methods for cognitive restructuring for self esteem.
 Three methods we discussed were self reproach evaluations, personifying the critic, and introducing the healthy voice.

-On this track we will discuss the pathological critic and how it relates to raising the self esteem of your client who has been abused.
+In this section, we will discuss the pathological critic and how it relates to raising the self esteem of your client who has been abused.
 The pathological critic is a term coined by psychologist Eugene Sagan to describe the negative inner voice that attacks and judges clients, especially those with a history of abuse.

 Sam stated, "My father hit me.
 He was a lawyer, so the critic says that I should be a professional and that anything else is a waste.
 I feel like I should have forced myself to go to school.
 I feel like I should read real books instead of the sports page.
 I feel like I should be doing something in the world instead of mixing drinks and heading over to my girlfriend’s house."